pedropro/TACO/README.md

 ### Trash Detection

 The implementation of [Mask-RCNN by Matterport](https://github.com/matterport/Mask_RCNN)  is included in ``/detector`` with a few modifications.
 Requirements are the same.
-Before using this, first use the `split_dataset.py` script to generate N random train, val, test subsets.
+Before using this, the dataset needs to be split.
+You can either donwload our [weights and splits](https://github.com/pedropro/TACO/releases/tag/1.0) or generate these from scratch using the `split_dataset.py` script to generate
+N random train, val, test subsets.
 For example, run this inside the directory `detector`:
 ```
 python3 split_dataset.py --dataset_dir ../data